dtr-org/unit-e/doc/developer-notes.md

-Changes on the parts of the code which are pulled in as a git subtree are ideally done through contributions to the original upstream and then pulled in via subtree updates in bitcoin upstream and then merged to unit-e with a bitcoin merge.
+Changes on the parts of the code which are pulled in as a git subtree are ideally done through contributions to the original upstream and then pulled in via subtree updates in unite upstream and then merged to unit-e with a unite merge.

 Where this is too slow changes might also be done via pull request to the unit-e version of the code.
-See the [bitcoin developer notes](https://github.com/dtr-org/unit-e/blob/master/doc/developer-notes.md#subtrees) for their policies on that.
+See the [unite developer notes](https://github.com/dtr-org/unit-e/blob/master/doc/developer-notes.md#subtrees) for their policies on that.